donfiguerres/european-exchange-rate-api/README.md

 controlled test scenarios.
 Logging is also tested to ensure appropriate warning messages are logged under specific conditions.

+### Behavior Driven Development

+A gherkin file is included and is located at `test/resources/features/currency_exchange_rates.feature` to help facilitate behavior driven development.

 ### Project Structure

 The project is structured in a logical and intuitive manner.
 It includes the